10-Academy/DataVisualization/README.md

 It is very important Machine Learning Engineer, Data Scientist, Analyst etc understand in detail what Data Visualization is all about, how to complete a data visualization task for any kind of dataset, how to present insights, findings and make better judgement using Data Visualization.

 ## How Data Visualization helps to solve a problem
-++Visualization helps you to see 'what's happening in your data' ++Visualization can help you decide which analysis to use ++Visualization is what the business probably speaks
+Visualization helps you to see "what's happening in your data" <br>
+Visualization can help you decide which analysis to use <br>
+Visualization is what the business probably speaks <br>

 ## Examples of how you probably used Data Visualization today without realizing it
-++Google Analytics ebsite flow incl. data drill-down
+Pictures they say is lounder than words.
+Almost everybody has seen one or two meme images.
+Without saying anything you are already making inference from the picture.
+That is an example of Data Visualization.
+Now making good charts is not enough but making quality (clear, precise, neat) chart is very important.
+The essence is that, it must communicate something that can drive actions.

 ## What differentiates beginners from experts in this competency?
-++Add here
+The use and mastery of visualization tools.
+An expert should know how to use Viz tools like Tableau/Power BI etc to turn Business question into actionable insights <br>
+Understanding and being able to use libraries like seaborn, matplotlib etc to derive insights from data is good.
+Going a step further like designing an interactive dashboard, building an automatically updating dashboard is IMO an expert-like kind of thing.

 ## Tools/Libraries to execute data visualization tasks
 1. [Matplotlib](https://matplotlib.org/stable/tutorials/index.html)